keokilee/makahiki/README.md

 ## Grabbing External Dependencies
 The following steps are to download additional libraries and upgrade some of the default ones.

-* cd into the makahiki folder.
+* cd into the makahiki/makahiki folder.
-* Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
-If you used virtualenvwrapper, then you can just use `workon <pinax-environment-name>`.
+* If you used virtualenvwrapper, start the virtual environment by typing `workon <environment-name>`.
 * Check if you have pip installed by typing `pip help`.
 If it works, great.
 Otherwise, type `easy_install pip` to install it.
-* Type `pip install -r requirements.pip` from the application root.
-This will load the dependencies in requirements.pip.
+* Type `pip install -r requirements.txt` from the application root.
+This will load the dependencies in requirements.txt.

-## Setting up Kukui Cup Pinax
+## Setting up Makahiki
-* cd into the makahiki folder.
-* Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
-If you used virtualenvwrapper, then you can just use `workon <pinax-environment-name>`.
+* If you used virtualenvwrapper, activate the virtual environment by typing `workon <environment-name>`.
 * Update makahiki_settings.py with the settings related to the competition.
 Important settings include the CAS authentication server for your organization and your time zone.
 * RECOMMENDED: Copy example\_settings/local\_settings.py.dev to local\_settings.py.
 This file provides additional modules for testing and can be used to override previously defined settings.
 For example, you can specify a different database in this file.
 * Type `python manage.py syncdb` to create the database.
 * It will ask you if you want to create a superuser.
 Say "no", as this will be done in a later step.
 * Run `python manage.py migrate` to sync the migrations.
 * Run `python manage.py createsuperuser` to create a user.
-* IMPORTANT: Use your CAS username as your username.
+* IMPORTANT: If you are using CAS, use your CAS username as your username.
 This is so that you can authenticate via the CAS login server.
 * Type in a valid email address and any password you like (you probably won't use the password, but emails might be activated later).
 * To load some sample data into the application, type `./scripts/load_data.sh`.
 If you are on Windows, you can use `scripts\load_data.bat`.

 ## Running the server
-* If the virtual environment is not already active, start it by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
 * Type `python manage.py runserver` to start the web server.
 * Open a browser and go to http://localhost:8000 to see the website.